Owners manualOwners manual

 You can also use the form to search for users matching a condition, such as all users with the Instructor role.

 Each new booking system is installed with defaults set to get up and running quickly.
 This allows you to test the system out with the minimum amount of time invested.
-Settings you may want to change are available in the Configuration page.
 This and other administration pages are available by clicking the Admin tab as shown:

 As you can see, the Administration page simply links to the following pages: